Guide last updated by Hester Swift, May 2025

 Selected decisions of the Rwanda tribunal can be found in the following publications, all available at IALS:

 The International Law Centre at the Université Libre de Bruxelles compiled the Rwanda Tribunal's decisions up to 2006 under the title International Criminal Tribunal for Rwanda: Reports of Orders, Decisions and Judgments.
-Several volumes of this series were published by Bruylant (not held at IALS), then it became an online publication, on the International Law Centre's website.
+Several volumes of this series were published by Bruylant, then it became an online publication, on the university's website; IALS does not have the hard copy volumes.

-IALS Library also has the CD-ROM collection, Basic Documents and Case Law (1995-2006), consisting of the tribunal's decisions, constitutional documents, rules, and other material, compiled by the Rwanda Tribunal's Legal Library.
+IALS also has the CD-ROM collection, Basic Documents and Case Law (1995-2006), consisting of decisions, constitutional documents, rules, and other material, compiled by the tribunal's Legal Library.

-The UN has produced the series Reports of International Arbitral Awards (RIAA) since 1948.
-It is a collection of decisions made in international arbitration cases, excluding commercial arbitration.
+Reports of International Arbitral Awards (RIAA), published by the UN since 1948, is a collection of decisions made in international arbitration cases, excluding commercial arbitration.
 The reports are in either English or French, with summaries in both languages.
 Awards made prior to the foundation of the UN are included in the series.

 Terminology